junioranheu/nuget-package-Bulk.Sql/README.md

 The fourth parameter, which is both "hidden" and optional, specifies the time limit in seconds for the bulk copy process.

-Last but not least: a using is also required to make it work:
+Last but not least: a static using statement is also required to make it work:

 ```
 using static Bulk.BulkCopy;